FylmTM/homework-neotech-domains/README.md

   * [ ] Add API documentation (e.g. Swagger)
   * [ ] Create mock web server for Namecheap API's
   * [ ] Fully translate namecheap responses to Kotlin
+  * [ ] Include handling of error responses into error decoder for feign
+  * [ ] More testing for namecheap
+  * [ ] Be more specific in all cases why information is missing for TLD
+  * [ ] More tests for non-ascii domains
+  * [ ] Use snapshots to test large serializations (e.g. domain prices for namecheap)
+  * [ ] Avoid using xml mapper holder to hide XML configuration from spring (named autowired / qualifier)
+  * [ ] Find premium domain on namecheap for testing
+  * [ ] Re-visit returning prices for 1 year idea